effektif/user-docs/docs/chapters/how-does-it-work.rst

 .. image:: /_static/images/how.does.it.work.png

 A process is a template for repetitive work.
-Processes are typically created by managers and specify which tasks and actions have to be performed to reach a certain goal.
+Processes are typically created by people who manage work and specify which tasks and actions have to be performed to reach a certain goal.
 For example: for every hire case, the tasks ‘Conduct interview’, ‘Prepare contract’ and ‘Create email account’ have to be completed.

 After a process is published, many individual cases can be started.